Trail Facts at a Glance

 Hours: 5:00 am—10:00pm

-Permitted activities include pedestrian use on all trails; cycling and equestrian use on designated trails, including Leif Erikson Drive (although horses are very seldom seen on this stretch of the park road).
-Motorized mobility devices allowed for people with disabilities.
+Permitted activities include pedestrian use on all trails; motorized mobility devices allowed for people with disabilities.
 Dogs on-leash only.

-Prohibited activities include off-leash dogs, fires, drones, motorized vehicles, camping, fireworks, hunting and fishing, and possession of firearms.
+Prohibited activities include off-leash dogs, fires, drones, motorized vehicles, camping, hunting and fishing, and possession of firearms.
+Cycling and equestrian use are prohibited on the Lower Macleay trail.

-This is a very popular trailhead and is used by runners, hikers with dogs, cyclists, and families.
-Use is highest on the weekends and during the warmer, drier months, but the trailhead can get busy at all times of year.
-Note that this trailhead is very popular with park visitors with dogs, which are required to be leashed within the park.
-Compliance with this park rule tends to be highest closest to the trailhead where there are more park visitors.
+This is a very popular trailhead and is used by runners, hikers with dogs, and families.
+Use is highest on the weekends and during the warmer, drier months.

 Location and Arrival

-TriMet bus line 26 provides access to the Leif Erikson / Thurman Street trailhead.
+TriMet bus lines 15, 26, and 77 provide access to Lower Macleay trailhead.
 You can plan your trip with TriMet using the TriMet trip planner.
 You can also access the trailhead using TriMet Paratransit services.
 The trailhead is also served by Portland WAV services which you can call at 503-865-4928.
+Read more about how to access the Lower Macleay Trailhead via public transit.

 Description of Trail